Helping Your Child Discover Their Career

 It’s customary to ask our kids, “What do you want to be when you grow up,” before they can truly conceptualize what “work” is; however, it’s unequally customary to provide our children with the guidance they need to achieve their adolescent goals.

 Take our economical state into account- success is more obtainable after receiving your college degree.
-As often as we ask our children about their desired future, are we encouraging them to visit their guidance counselor, helping them search for internships, and network?
+As often as we ask our children about their desired future and career motives, are we encouraging them to visit their guidance counselor, helping them search for internships, and network?
 The hiring market is up in the air, but we can still help our kids find their way to a successful future.

 If your child is a science, tech, engineering, or math guru, you’ll be happy to know that 8 in 10 of the fastest growing jobs for college graduates are STEM-related.